St. Augustine Beaches

 Beach Driving

 Vehicles are permitted on Vilano Beach, St. Augustine Beach, and Crescent Beach within designated areas.
 However, access may be limited dependent on weather, sand, or tides.
 This may include the closing of vehicle access ramps or a limit of 4-wheel drive vehicles only.
 Traffic is regulated and a ten mile per hour speed limit is strictly enforced.
+St Johns County Facebook page is updated regularly for beach driving conditions.

 Beach driving and access ramps can be found at the following locations: Vilano, Porpoise Point, A Street, Ocean Trace, Dondanville Rd, Matanzas Ave, Mary St., and Crescent Beach (Cubbedge Rd).